cdelorme/go-router/readme.md

 _Callbacks can be stand-alone functions or part of a struct, both work provided they accept the right parameters.
 Routes without a trailing slash will work with and without; this is to support various frontend services and browser specs.
 If you do not want to support two paths, add the trailing slash to the route._

+You can also register a custom 404 (NotFound) handler, like this:

+    router.HandleNotFound = My404Handler

 You can register a compatible controller like this:

     router.RegisterController(controller)